 Decide what special gear you’ll need to bring

 Packing for kids is often a balancing act between bringing all the stuff you actually need to make the trip run smoothly and not bringing so much that lugging it everywhere is a nightmare.
 Car seats, of course, are necessary, but if you’re flying and renting a car, renting car seats at your destination is an option.
 Cribs are another necessity when traveling with young children, but if you’re staying with friends or family, they may have a crib or travel bed you can use, or they may be able to find a loaner.
-However, if your child is used to her own travel crib, sleeping in it will probably make for easier naps and bedtimes, which is worth the hassle of carting your own.
+However, if your child is used to their own travel crib, sleeping in it will probably make for easier naps and bedtimes, which is worth the hassle of carting your own.

 No matter how much you plan ahead and how organized you are, something will get forgotten and not everything will go according to plan, but some flexibility and a good attitude can go a long way in making the unexpected manageable.
 Just remember that it’s all part of the adventure of traveling with kids.